gferree/text-rpg/README.md

 Dead Ends - <, >, ∨, ∧
 And lines show which passages you can travel through, eg. ┗ shows you can travel through the north and east passage, ╋ shows you can travel through all passages, etc.

+(When running the program it looks much less spread out than this, I just don't know how to get the text wrapping right in Github)
-(I'd recommend looking at this in raw view as that will show what the map will look like, instead of this jumbled mess) ┏ ┓   ┏ ┳ ┓ ┏ ┓ ┏ ┳ >
+┏ ┓   ┏ ┳ ┓ ┏ ┓ ┏ ┳ >

 ┣ ┛   ┗ ┛ ┣ ┫ ┃ ┗ ╋ >

 ┣ ━ > ∧   ┗ ╋ ╋ ━ ┛

 ┃     ┗ ┓ ┏ ╋ ┻ ┳ ━ >

 ┣ ┓ < ━ ┻ ╋ ┻ ━ ╋ ━ >

 ┣ ┛   ┏ ┳ * ┓   ┣ ━ >

 ∨     ┣ ┫ ┣ ┛ ┏ ┛

     ∧ ┗ ┻ ┛   ∨ ┏ > ∧

 ┏ ━ ╋ ━ ┳ ┓ ┏ ┳ ╋ ━ ┫

 ┗ ┳ ┛ ┏ ┫ ∨ ┗ ╋ ┫   ┃

   ∨   ┗ ┻ ━ > ┗ ┻ > ∨